-- Add rice and water to a bowl.
-Use your hands to gently wash the rice.
-Pour out the water once it starts to change color.
+- Add the rice and water to a bowl and gently wash the rice with your hands.
+Once the water starts to change color, pour it out.

-- Repeat this process three times until the water runs clear.
-Make sure to drain all the water when finished.
+- Repeat the process three times, until the water runs clear.

-- Add the rice to the inner pot of rice cooker, then add water: 1 cup of rice to 2 or 1+3/4 cups of water.
+- Add the rice to the rice cooker, using 1 cup of rice to 2 cups of water (or 1 ¾ cups water).

-- Make sure your rice cooker is on and follow the manual instructions to cook rice.
+- Start the rice cooker and follow the manual instructions to cook the rice.

 - Spread the cooked rice on a large plate or baking sheet.

-- If you have a fan, use it to cool the rice quickly, then transfer the rice to the fridge for 20 minutes.
+- If you have a fan, use it to cool the rice quickly, then refrigerate for 20 minutes.

-- If you don’t have a fan, let it cool at room temperature for 10 minutes before transferring it to the fridge for 20 minutes.
+- If no fan, let it cool for 10 minutes at room temperature, then refrigerate for 20 minutes.

 Helpful Tips

-- If you want to make a large batch of rice and store it for longer, you can freeze it for up to 3 months.
-Remember to defrost the rice before cooking.
+- If you’re making a big batch of rice and want to store it for later, just freeze it for up to 3 months.
+Make sure to defrost it before cooking.

 FAQs